free downloadable dj sound effects

 Home: Lérida, Spain

-Pantaléon Enrique Costanzo Granados y Campiña (July 27, 1867 – March 24, 1916) was a Spanish pianist and composer of classical music.
+Pantaléon Enrique Costanzo Granados y Campiña (1867 – 1916) was a Spanish pianist and composer of classical music.
 His music is in a uniquely Spanish style and, as such, representative of musical nationalism.
+He was born in Lérida, Catalonia (Spain).
+As a young man he studied piano in Barcelona, where his teachers included Francisco Jurnet and Joan Baptista Pujol.
+In 1887 he went to Paris to study with De Beriot and, most importantly, Felipe Pedrell.

 Jack G. Graves